-Our Public Lectures are free and open to all, so I hope you are able to take these opportunities to find out more about the scientific research that is being carried out in the School of Applied Sciences at the University of Huddersfield.
+Our Public Lectures are free and open to all, so I hope you are able to take these opportunities to find out more about the scientific research that is being carried out in the School of Applied Sciences at the University of Huddersfield and beyond.

 We look forward to seeing, entertaining and informing you!

 Please click on the links below for more details and a booking form for each lecture.

 Natural Materials in the design of medicines: Innovative solutions to healthcare challenges - Dr Alan Smith

 6:00 PM, 22 March 2017, Canalside West Building

 6:00 PM, 15 February 2017, Canalside West Building

 Skin disorders go for therapy: How rare diseases pave the way for translational research - Dr Hans Hennies